marketplacer/UsingBraintreeDropInUIInSwiftDemo/README.md

-# Using Braintree framework with Carthage in Swift
+# Using Braintree drop-in UI in Swift on iOS

 This is a demo app that shows how to use Braintree drop-in UI in a Swift iOS app.